November 22 2017 by Jess

 Increased awareness of food & appetite - By choosing more satisfying, higher quality foods, and eliminating nutrient deficiencies, we almost always end up eating less total food.
 We feel more satisfied without the need to count calories.

 So, what does that mean when it comes to food?
-What's considered ‘Paleo friendly’ and which foods would a caveman not touch with a barge pole?!
+What's considered ‘Paleo friendly’ and which foods would a caveman not touch with a long stick?!

 Meats: meat, fish, reptiles, insects, etc., ideally pasture-raised or grass-fed, and usually, almost all parts of the animals, including organs, bone marrow, cartilage, and organs